eth-educators/eth-docker/.eth/ethdo/README.md

 ## Broadcast changes to the chain

+### Using the beacocha.in explorer

+Did I mention to **triple-check the withdrawal address you have set?
+You can only set this once!**

+Go to https://beaconcha.in/tools/broadcast and drag-drop the `change-operations.json` file in.
+It will be broadcast to the chain.

+### Using your own eth-docker CL

 Insert the Data USB to your online computer where eth-docker is running.

 Copy the `change-operations.json` from the Data USB to `./eth/ethdo` on your eth-docker node.